-There is no occasion to modify or limit the meaning of those words; for their utmost significance will be realized.
-But when?-When sin and the curse are wiped away.
-After the purifying fires of the day of the Lord have burned up the last work and relic of rebellion, and the earth made new in Edenic glory comes again from the hand of its Maker, as beautiful, yea, more beautiful, if possible, than at first.
+There is no occasion to modify or limit the meaning of these words: for their utmost significance will be realised.
+But when ?-When sin and the curse are wiped away: after the purifying fires of the day of the Lord have burned up the last work and relic of rebellion, and the earth made new in Edenic glory comes again from the hand of its Maker, as beautiful, yea, more beautiful, if possible, than at first.
 It would not be within the limits of this pamphlet to follow out this subject, but the reader is referred to the following scriptures: Isa.
-65:17-22; 2 Peter 3:13; Revelation 21 and 22, and to published works.1
+65:17-22; 2 Peter 3:13; Revelation 21 and 22, and to the work "The Saints' Inheritance," price 6d., obtainable from the publishers of this work.

-In that state this and all kindred scriptures will meet a fulfillment that is ample and complete.
-But for such a condition of things this side of the coming of Christ neither the Bible nor the trend of events give any promise whatever.
+In that state, this and all kindred scriptures will meet a fulfilment that is ample and complete.
+But for such a condition of things this side of the coming of Christ, neither the Bible nor the trend of events gives any promise whatever.

-Judging of the probability of the conversion of the world from the facts, it would seem to be far from striking.
-The fellowing table gives a comparatively accurate showing of the present religious status of the world:-
+Judging of the probability of the conversion of the world from the existing state of things, it would seem to be far from striking.
+The following table gives a comparatively accurate showing of the present religious status of the world :-